Batman: Arkham Asylum: Plot

 At the penitentiary, Quinn releases Poison Ivy from her cell before being imprisoned by Batman.
-Quinn accidentally reveals that Joker has a Titan production facility in the Arkham botanical gardens.
+Quinn accidentally reveals that Joker has a Titan production facility in the Arkham Botanical Gardens.
 Batman travels there and learns that Titan is created by genetically modified plants.
 He learns from Ivy that the spores required to create an antidote are found exclusively in Killer Croc's lair in a sewer.
 Afterward, Joker injects Ivy with Titan, enhancing her powers, and she begins to ravage Arkham Island with giant mutant plants.
-En route to Croc, Batman encounters Scarecrow again and pursues him into the sewers.
+En route to Croc, Batman reencounters Scarecrow and pursues him into the sewers.
 Scarecrow is attacked by Croc and dragged underwater.
-Batman recovers the necessary spores and subdues Croc before returning to the Batcave, but can only synthesize one dose of the antidote before Ivy's plants breach the cave and destroy his equipment.
+Batman recovers the necessary spores and subdues Croc before returning to the Batcave.
+However, he can only synthesize one dose of the antidote before Ivy's plants breach the cave and destroy his equipment.

 Batman returns to the botanical gardens and defeats Ivy, halting the rampaging plants.
-The Joker announces that the preparations for his party are finally complete and Batman travels to the asylum's visitor center to confront him.
+The Joker announces that the preparations for his party are finally complete, and Batman travels to the asylum's visitor center to confront him.
 The Joker reveals he has recaptured Gordon and tries to shoot him with a Titan-filled dart; Batman leaps to Gordon's defense and is shot instead.
-Batman attempts to resist the change, and an upset Joker takes an overdose of Titan, mutating into a massive monster.
-In a makeshift arena on the building's roof, the Joker challenges Batman to a fight as Titan-induced monsters in front of news helicopters.
+Batman attempts to resist the change, and an upset Joker takes an overdose of Titan, mutating into a monster.
+In a makeshift arena on the building's roof, the Joker challenges Batman to a fight against Titan-induced monsters in front of news helicopters.
 Batman refuses to transform, uses the antidote on himself, and defeats the Titan-affected Joker and his henchmen.
-In the aftermath, those affected by Titan begin to revert to normal, including the Joker—who is taken into custody as police officers retake the asylum.
+In the aftermath, those affected by Titan begin to revert to normal, including the Joker—who is taken into custody as police officers retake control of the asylum.
 Batman overhears a call about a crime led by Two-Face in progress and flies back to Gotham City in the Batwing.
 In a post-credits scene, a crate of Titan formula is shown floating in the ocean near the asylum when a hand surfaces and grabs it.